 The Jacob Dahlgren Room

-The Swedish artist Jacob Dahlgren has been working on room 542 in SSE´s main building at Sveavägen 65 during the summer of 2021, and the room will be inaugurated in September.
-The Jacob Dahlgren Room...
+The Swedish artist Jacob Dahlgren has transformed room 542 in SSE´s main building at Sveavägen 65 into an art installation and an extraordinarie learning environment .
+The Jacob Dahlgren Room is the...

 The Cabinet Room

 The Cabinet Room is a classroom full of contemporary art, placed in curiosity cabinets in-between compartments made for students to sit in.
 The room still seats 41 students, and is a classroom...

 The Heckscher-Ohlin Room reflects upon the relationship of Economics and Economic history to Art and Creativity.
 The room contains site-specific commissions by Jens Fänge and Bella Rune and artworks...

 The Board Room Project reflects upon the history and function of one of the most important rooms in the school.
 The idea is to pay tribute to the room’s original aesthetic and symbolic qualities, and...

 The Lindgren Room

 In October 2019 we inaugurated classroom 342, now renamed the Lindgren Room in honor of beloved teacher Ragnar Lindgren.
 The classroom is designed to supports flexible and agile learning, together...

 Var uppmärksam/Handelshögskolan (2020) by August Eriksson in the north corridor on the ground floor on Sveavägen 65.

 During a two-week long ritual painting performance outside the school's great oak door i May 2018, the Swedish artist Ylva Snöfrid created four paintings that later was installed through a ritual...